 Don’t forget to inform your home insurance provider about the work being done, as you might have to increase your cover for the duration of the project.

-You’ve Chosen a Contractor, Now What?
+You’ve Chosen A Contractor, Now What?

 Now you need a written contract.
 A written contract is more for your peace of mind than the contractors.
 It stipulates exactly what work is required, the duration of the projects, inclusions and exclusions, the use of subcontractors, and who is responsible for which admin tasks.
 A written contract gives you a legal footing in case the contractor doesn’t keep up his end.